 7. Clean The Fridge

 All of us have experienced forgetting the leftovers we left in the fridge.
-And aside from that being a waste, it can also add a foul smell in your fridge, and soon to be in your tiny space in your RV.
+And aside from that being a waste, it can also add a foul smell in your RV fridge, and soon to be in your tiny space in your RV.

 It’s good to check the fridge at least once every three days to avoid this problem and add a small box of baking soda to help reduce odors.